 Assessing fertility differentials between social groups in early modern England

 These projects span chronological and geographical boundaries from early modern England to twentieth-century Japan.

 Originally from Denver, Colorado, I received a bachelor's degree from the University of Puget Sound with a major in History and a minor in Biology.
 I then studied for an M Phil in Economic and Social History at St. Hilda's College, University of Oxford before moving to Nuffield College for my doctorate.
-In my spare time I enjoy travelling, cycling and hiking.
+I have worked at LSE since 2015.
+In my spare time I enjoy travelling, gardening, hanging out with my dog and hiking.